-Registration for SummerWrite 2018 will open late February or early March, 2018.
+Registration for SummerWrite 2018 will open in early March!
 Be sure to follow us on social media (Facebook or Twitter!) or sign up for our weekly eWord (at the bottom of this webpage) to get notices about SummerWrite and other youth opportunities!

 Every summer Writers & Books offers half-day and full-day workshops for creative young readers and writers.
 Our programs support the basic reading and writing skills students learn in school, but they also reach further, tapping into creativity and inspiration, as young people learn to discover their own passions and develop their own voices.